COSC-499-W2023/year-long-project-team-6/docs/weekly logs/Weekly logs - Zetian Zhao/Individual Logs - Zetian Zhao.md

 * User able to select the group id from the list and only able to view the group that they have joined in.
 * The groupRouter test have all passed test and it has been considered as completed.
 * UI of the post page have been fixed again.
+* Selection list functionality work properly in the post and recorded page.
 * Completed the peer evaluation.

 ## ScreenShot of peer evaluation